toebeann/BepInEx.SubnauticaZero/README.md

 ## This pack's contents

-This pack is preconfigured and ready to use for Subnautica modding.
+This pack is preconfigured and ready to use for Subnautica: Below Zero modding.
 In particular, this pack comes with preconfigured `BepInEx.cfg` that enables the BepInEx console and more extensive logging.

 ## Installation (manual)